 - Partial vision loss or blind spots

-Recent research linked long-term use of Elmiron with a condition known as pigmentary maculopathy, which affects the retina’s macula.
+Recent research linked the long-term use of Elmiron with a condition known as pigmentary maculopathy, which affects the retina’s macula.
 The macula is the middle part of the eye.
 Its main function is to protect the retina from ultraviolet light and allows either more or less light to enter the eye.
 The macula enables a person to see details clearer.

 The Emory Eye Center, which studied data from patients taking Elmiron for approximately 15 years, found that a certain population of patients suffered changes to their macula.
 Ten patients in the report were diagnosed with interstitial cystitis and were prescribed Elmiron.
 These ten patients have symptoms that correspond with pigmentary maculopathy.